 Delegation can be a difficult skill to manage.
 However, without being able to delegate it’s almost impossible to become an effective manager.
 85% of managers say that they would like to delegate more but don’t for a number of different reasons.
-This can range from being uncomfortable telling others what to do to want to ensure that credit for work is retained.
+This can range from being uncomfortable telling others what to do to wanting to ensure that credit for work is retained.
 Getting better at delegating is essential, not just in terms of improving management skills but also ensuring projects are completed and avoiding a chronically heavy workload that can result in exhaustion and stress.

 Why do we need to delegate?